hagarbi/AndroidStore/README.md

 And that's it !
 You have Storage and in-app purchesing capabilities...
 ALL-IN-ONE.

-Storage
+Storage & Meta-Data
 ---

-When you initialize _StoreController_, it automatically initializes StorageManager.
-This class is the father of all stoaage related instances in your application.
-Use it to access tha balances of virtual currencies, virtual goods and virtual currency packs (ususally, using their itemIds).
+When you initialize _StoreController_, it automatically initializes two other classed: StorageManager and StoreInfo. _StorageManager_ is the father of all stoaage related instances in your application.
+Use it to access tha balances of virtual currencies and virtual goods (ususally, using their itemIds).

 The on-device storage is encrypted and kept in a SQLite database.
 SOOMLA is preparing a cloud-based storage service that'll allow this SQLite to be synced to a cloud-based repository that you'll define.
 Stay tuned... this is just one of the goodies we prepare for you.

 **Example Usages**

+* Add 10 coins to the virtual currency with itemId "currency_coin":
+*
+    ```Java
+    VirtualCurrency coin = StoreInfo.getInstance().getVirtualCurrencyByItemId("currency_coin");
+    StorageManager.getInstance().getVirtualCurrencyStorage().add(coin, 10);
+    ```

 Security